 How do you handle pressure?

 Some of the best interview questions above hint at this question a little bit, too.
 Every employee will face pressure at some point in their career, whether it’s a deadline, a snarky email from a client, or an unforeseen technological glitch that takes down their whole project.
 We all have problems and stressors, how does your candidate handle them?
-Curling up in a ball and crying is not a good answer.
-Nor is quitting or blaming others.
-You want to hear responses that suggest resilience, perseverance, and optimism.
+Responses that reflect perseverance and problem-solving are ideal, rather than those that suggest giving up or placing blame.

 The best interview questions to ask a candidate reveal hints about character, preparation, confidence, self-awareness, and more.
 At Chief of Staff, we have resumes on file.
 We’re experts at weeding out the best candidates for your company.
 We understand your industry, which means we can help you structure an offer that most talented candidates can’t refuse.
 For help outlining the best interview candidates and finding personnel who can power your company, contact one of our recruiters today.